-Disproportionate Share Hospital Revenue (DSH) is funding received by the Medical Center for the treatment of indigent patients.
-DSH revenue is recognized as operating revenue in the year to which it is applied.
+Disproportionate Share Hospital Revenues (DSH) are funding received by the Medical Center from Medicaid for the treatment of indigent patients.
+DSH revenues are recognized as operating revenues in the year to which it is applied.
 The Medical Center is dependent on DSH revenues to fund a portion of its operating expenses.
-The Medical Center recognized \$6.9 million, including a prior year settlement, and \$2.3 million in Medicaid DSH revenues for the years ended September 30, 2016 and 2015, respectively.
+The Medical Center recognized \$3.9 million and \$6.9 million in Medicaid DSH revenues for the years ended September 30, 2017 and 2016, respectively.